Logiqx/gpx-ideas/docs/gpx/proposal/garmin.md

 BaseCamp will only import GPX files when  `xmlns` is `"http://www.topografix.com/GPX/1/0"` or `"http://www.topografix.com/GPX/1/1"`.

-This is problematic because you can't refer to future versions of the GPX standard, even with a suitable `xsi:schemaLocation` defined:
+This is potentially problematic because you can't refer to future versions of the GPX standard, even with a suitable `xsi:schemaLocation` defined:

 - `xmlns="http://www.topografix.com/GPX/1/1/1"`
 - `xmlns="http://www.topografix.com/GPX/1/2"`
 - `xmlns="http://www.topografix.com/GPX/2/0"`

-However, there is a simple workaround to load newer versions of GPX files into BaseCamp :
+However, there is a simple workaround to import newer versions of GPX files into BaseCamp :

 - `xmlns="http://www.topografix.com/GPX/1/0"` allows for pretty much any XML elements, in any order!
-  - This is obviously a horribly ugly hack, but this one-liner would allow GPX 1.1.1 / 1.2 / 2.0 files to be imported into BaseCamp.
+  - This is obviously a hack, but this one-liner would allow GPX 1.1.1 / 1.2 / 2.0 files to be imported into BaseCamp.
   - `<speed>` and `<course>` could potentially be utilised by the Garmin software, since they are in the same place as GPX 1.0.
   - The GPX version number could still be set as appropriate - e.g. `version="1.1.1"`, it would just be the `xmlns` that would be misleading.
   - `xsi:schemaLocation` can specify the correct location(s) of any XSD file(s) - both the core GPX schema and any extensions.

-The workaround is a little ugly but in the medium-term, Garmin could perhaps tweak their products to use the "relaxed" GPX 1.0 loader when another namespace (or version) is encountered - e.g. `xmlns="http://www.topografix.com/GPX/1/1/1"`.
+The workaround is a little ugly but in the medium-term, Garmin could perhaps tweak BaseCamp to use the "relaxed" GPX 1.0 loader when another namespace (or version) is encountered - e.g. `xmlns="http://www.topografix.com/GPX/1/1/1"`.